pavanraval05/FILE_COMPRESSION/README.md

             >> ./kishan -dl file.txt.kp
                 (This tells to decompress the file using LZW algorithm) NOTE - Should only give files with .kp extension

+## Some important points to note -

+* The algorithms huffman and LZW implemented work only for text files.
+However huffman might work in binary files like PDF of GIF formats.
+However compression may not be achieved in such files.

+* LZW is restricted upto 20kb text file.

+* DCT algorithm needs to only .bmp files , reason is it is very difficult to read file formats in jpeg or jpg or even png file formats.
+BMP files are easily readable with langauge like C without any external library.